-To be selected for CHF’s Business Accelerator Program, visual artists must apply online (see “Submission Requirements” below).
-Admission to the program is awarded to the 20 visual artists who present the strongest applications.
-(Please visit our benefits page for more information about what participants receive.)
+To be selected for CHF's Business Accelerator Program and become eligible for a grant, visual artists must apply online (see "Submission Requirements" below).
+Please visit our benefits page for more information about what program participants receive.

 Who Should Apply?